This site is intended for UK healthcare professionals only

 While the low-carb movement has achieved public support on account of empirical evidence and shared personal experiences, the backing of experts and authorities presents a different challenge.
 This requires time and scientific validation.
 With the accumulation of evidence, perhaps institutions will more readily accept the safety and efficacy of low-carb diets in restoring and maintaining metabolic health.

 The concept of reducing carbohydrate intake to manage diabetes is nothing new, with its effects first being chronicled way back in 1796.
 The thriving uptake of the low-carb lifestyle illustrates many of the principles outlined in ‘The Tipping Point’.
 The role of mavens, connectors and salesmen have been instrumental in promoting its advantages.
-While identifying the exact tipping point remains elusive, book sales and Google Trends reveal two surges in its popularity over the last few decades.
+While identifying the exact tipping point remains elusive, book sales and Google Trends reveal two clear surges in its popularity over the last few decades.
 The simplicity of the message and patient educational aids have added to its ‘stickiness’ in recent years.
 This has been bolstered by robust scientific data proving its myriad benefits and the ‘power of context’ - growing societal concern for diabetes and obesity rates.
 Despite its widespread adoption by members of the public, endorsement from experts and authorities still falls short of unanimous agreement.
 Analysing its evolution through the lens of Gladwell’s theories, we gain valuable insights into the power of ideas, the influence of key figures and the dynamics of social change.

 By Jack Smith